danshagen/Doggy_Cam_Computer_Vision/README.md

 All python modules and scripts are put in the project root folder.
 The input and output files are in subfolders, as shown above.

+# Workflow
+For developing and improving the algorithm, the following workflow is proposed:

+ 1. Change algorithm in algorithm.py
+ 2. Run algorithm on a video or all videos with run_algorithm.py (or Makefile)
+ 3. Evaluate algorithm with evaluate_algorithm.py and see if result is better than before

 # Running the algorithm
 For running the algorithm, the module `run_algorithm.py` was created, that has a commandline interface.
 Here a version of the commandline interface help is shown: